About the campaign

 Now is the time to #careaboutcare.
 We need your help to get involved in this campaign and #shinealight on the social care sector.

-We will be holding a lobby month over March 2023.
-Starting on Wednesday 1 March, we will be encouraging others to get involved by:
+We held a lobby month over March 2023.
+We encouraged others to get involved by:

 - Sharing their social care stories on social media about why they #careaboutcare, or with us (through either written words, video or audio clips)